Enhancing Photometric Redshift Catalogs Through Color-Space Analysis: Application to KiDS-Bright Galaxies: Summary and conclusions

 Our findings presented here can be further scrutinized in the near future by supplementing the spec-$z$ data we used here with additional redshifts.
 This could be done by either selecting galaxies from the most under-represented cells for targeted spectroscopic follow-up (similarly as done in the C3R2 projects, \citealt{Masters2017C3R2}) or by gradually supplementing these cells with spec-$z$ coming from large surveys.
 In this latter respect, DESI looks particularly promising, as it includes a Bright Galaxy Survey \citep{Hahn2023}, in which the faint sub-survey is obtaining redshifts for sources up to $r<20.175$.
 In our work, we include DESI Early Data Release galaxies \citep{DESI2023}, but their overlap with our photometric sample is evidently too small to considerably influence our findings.
 We hope to be able to further test our approach with the forthcoming DESI Data Release 1 from the main survey.
 On a longer term, the 4-meter Multi-Object Spectroscopic Telescope \citep[4MOST,][]{Jong2019} will undertake a number of surveys that should provide a good match to KiDS both in sky coverage and color space.

 In this work, we focused on the KiDS DR4 Bright Sample, but our framework can be adapted to any galaxy dataset where such an analysis is relevant.
 In particular, we plan to employ the selection of foreground galaxies from the final data of KiDS DR5 \citep{Wright2024}, where a new version of the KiDS Bright Sample will be designed as the main dataset for GGL and clustering in KiDS 3$\times$2pt analyses.
+Furthermore, our methodology will be relevant for forthcoming deep wide-area surveys such as from Euclid or LSST.
+While a fraction of galaxies detected by these surveys will have been covered by spectroscopy from DESI, 4MOST, or Euclid itself, on their full area the most complete selection of foreground galaxies for clustering and galaxy-galaxy lensing may still be possible only from photometry.
+It will be then natural to apply similar approaches to photo-z derivation for, for instance, KiDS-Bright (i.e., by training some ML models), which will equally need quantification of the match between spectroscopic training sets and target photometrically selected samples.
+Our framework presented here could be practically directly employed once these new data become available.
+We can then follow up with an appropriate clean-up of the photometric datasets and observational proposals to obtain spectroscopy for the least complete SOM cells.